-The \$1.3 billion year-over-year increase in assets under management was driven by performance-related appreciation in the last three quarters of 2012 and first quarter of 2013, partially offset by capital net outflows in each of those same quarters.
+The \$2.1 billion year-over-year increase in assets under management was driven by performance-related appreciation in the last quarter of 2012 and the first three quarters of 2013, as well as capital net inflows in the second and third quarters of 2013.
+These increases were partially offset by capital net outflows in the fourth quarter of 2012 and the first quarter of 2013.